June 25, 2020

 Safely Handling A Horse

 Because of the importance of regular health examinations and hoof trimming, it’s critical to ensure that you or your veterinarian can safely handle each of the horses in your care.
-If they aren’t averse to humans due to past trauma, you can help accustom horses to your touch by running your hands gently over their bodies and legs when they’re relaxed.
+If they aren’t averse to humans due to past trauma, you can help accustom horses to your touch by running your hands gently over their bodies and legs when they’re relaxed, being sure to stop if they show any signs of discomfort.
+There are a number of other ways to build a bond, including clicker “training”, nutritional enrichment, and simply time showing that you aren’t a threat.
 Some horses may never be fully comfortable with humans and may need to be examined by an expert with assistance every time.

 How To Read Your Horse’s Body Language | Equus (Non-Compassionate Source)

 Keeping Kids Safe Around Horses | Equiresearch (Non-Compassionate Source)